kdeldycke/meta-package-manager/readme.md

 ╰────────────┴────────────────────┴────────────────┴──────────────────────────────┴────────────┴───────────╯
 ```

 If your favorite manager is not supported yet, you can help!
-See the [contibution guide](https://kdeldycke.github.io/meta-package-manager/contributing.html).
+See the [contribution guide](https://kdeldycke.github.io/meta-package-manager/contributing.html).

 ## Usage